-However, sadly in the vast multitude of human beings, we may be fortunate to meet that one person who will change the course of their lives.
-I have been fortunate to have met quite a few who have helped me overcome the pain of my childhood.
+However, sadly in the vast multitude of human beings, many aren’t fortunate to meet that one person who will change the course of their lives.
+Thankfully, I’ve been fortunate to have met quite a few who have helped me overcome the pain of my childhood.

 Image source: Pixabay